 Conversely, if you visit during peak times, Ventana Big Sur will require 35,000 World of Hyatt points for their standard rooms.

-Rooms in this property typically cost over $1,500 per night, therefore making it extremely popular among customers who want to get the best bang for their World of Hyatt points.
+Rooms in this property typically cost over $1,500 per night, making it extremely popular among points enthusiasts who want to get the best bang for their World of Hyatt points.

 Step 6: